flozz/rivalcfg/doc/contributing.rst

 Contributing
 ============

 Thank you for your interest about Rivalcfg.
-You will find here all useful information to contribute.
+Here you will find all the useful information to contribute.